 Applicants applying through Veterans Administration or vocational rehabilitation programs should schedule an appointment with an admission counselor through the Office of Admissions or any extended campus to complete all required academic degree plans and necessary paperwork.
-Applicants to the University should allow a minimum of two weeks from the time of their advising appointment for completion of transcript evaluation, academic degree program, financing documentation and additional information.
+Applicants to the university should allow a minimum of two weeks from the time of their advising appointment for completion of transcript evaluation, academic degree program, financing documentation and additional information.

-SAINT MARTIN'S UNIVERSITY AT JOINT BASE Lewis-McChord (JBLM) Admission
+SAINT MARTIN'S UNIVERSITY AT JOINT BASE LEWIS-MCCHORD (JBLM) ADMISSION

 Applicants to graduate programs at the Saint Martin's University at JBLM (Saint Martin's-JBLM) campus apply following the same procedures as main campus applicants.
-Counselors at Saint Martin's-JBLM can provide some general assistance regarding graduate program admission; however, applicants can also contact Office of Graduate Admissions at the main campus.
+Counselors at Saint Martin's-JBLM can provide some general assistance regarding graduate program admission, however, applicants can also contact the Office of Graduate Studies at the main campus.

-Saint Martin's-JBLM is primarily for the benefit of active-duty service members and their families.
-Non-military-affiliated students may attend the Saint Martin's-JBLM campus; however, program and course enrollment priority always is granted to the University's military-affiliated students.
+While Saint Martin's-JBLM is primarily for the benefit of active-duty service members and their families, non-military-affiliated students may attend the Saint Martin's-JBLM campus; however, priority enrollment for the program and courses are always granted to the university's military-affiliated students first.